ocaml/opam/doc/pages/Manual.md

 - `<switch-prefix>/.opam-switch/backup`: snapshots of previous states of the switch, and other backup files.

+#### Plugins

+Opam has a plugin mechanism.
+It works via opam packages whose name starts by `opam-` and that have the flag [`plugin`](#opamflag-plugin).
+They are installed in the current switch but can be used accross switches via their dedicated `opam insert-plugin-name-here` subcommand.

+Internally, when opam doesn't know a subcommand name (e.g. `opam plugin-name`), it looks at the binaries located in `${OPAMROOT}/plugins/bin` (by default: `~/.opam/plugins/bin`).
+Everytime a plugin package is installed, its `opam-insert-plugin-name-here` binary gets symlinked in that directory.
+If no binaries with a matching name are found, a warning will be shown.

 #### Pinning

 Pinning is an operation by which a package definition can be created or altered